chnm/apiary/README.md

 Response:

 A JSON array of objects where the objrects are all the counties in a state, or all the places in a state or county.
 The objects have both the unique identifiers and human-readable names.
-For the

 For example, you should be able to query `/pop-places/state/va/county` to get all the counties in Virginia, and then query `/pop-places/county/vas_fairfax/place` to get all the places in Fairfax county.
 If you had the ID for a place like Centreville, you could look up its details by querying `/pop-places/place/1491083/`.